 I’m all for simple!
 Here’s another simple trick I use: Stop Your Child’s Interrupting With This Simple Trick.

-Also, if you’re looking for some new, unique activities for your kids, sign up for exclusive access to Top 20 Kids Activity Sites.
+Also, if you’re looking for some new, unique activities for your kids, check out my list of the Top 20 Kids Activity Sites.
 There are so many great ideas there for all ages, for outside fun, STEM activities, and learning through play.
-Check it out!
-Just sign up on the form below.
-You’ll be glad you did.